bigmlcom/bigmler/docs/index.rst

 You can also easily create ensembles.
 For example, using `bagging <http://en.wikipedia.org/wiki/Bootstrap_aggregating>`_ is as easy as::

-    bigmler --train data/iris.csv --test data/test_irist.csv --number_of_models 10 --sample_rate 0.75 --replacement --tag my_ensemble
+    bigmler --train data/iris.csv --test data/test_iris.csv  --number_of_models 10 --sample_rate 0.75 --replacement --tag my_ensemble

-We recommend to tag resources when you create multiple models at the same time so that you can get then retrieve them together to generate predicitions locally using the multiple models feature from BigML's Python binding.
+We recommend to tag resources when you create multiple models at the same time so that you can get then retrieve them together to generate predictions locally using the multiple models feature from BigML's Python binding.

 To create a `random decision forest <http://www.quora.com/Machine-Learning/How-do-random-forests-work-in-laymans-terms>`_ just use the `--randomize` option::

-     bigmler --train data/iris.csv --test data/test_irist.csv --number_of_models 10 --sample_rate 0.75 --replacement --tag my_ensemble --randomize
+     bigmler --train data/iris.csv --test data/test_iris.csv  --number_of_models 10 --sample_rate 0.75 --replacement --tag my_ensemble --randomize

 The fields to choose from will be randomized at each split helping you creating a random decision forest that when using together will increase the prediction performance of the individual models.